-- Spring Lake: Proximity to Fayetteville and Fort Bragg has treated Spring Lake well over the years.
+- Spring Lake: Proximity to Fayetteville and Fort Liberty has treated Spring Lake well over the years.
 Many folks also know it for Carvers Creek State Park, though there are plenty of more ways to get outside in this town.
 Spring Lake’s Sandhills Sankofa Festival in April and September’s Renaissance Faire are a couple of awesome events that happen here each year.

 - Stedman: Before it was Stedman, the town was known as Blockersville and eventually Blockers.
 Just over 1,000 people call Stedman “home” today.
 Annual events include a “Party in the Park” each May and a fall “Farmer’s Day.”

 - Wade: This is another town you’ll drive through if you opt for US 301.
 Wade sits just south of the Cape Fear River and is home to more than 500 people.
 Old Bluff Presbyterian Church in town is listed on the National Register of Historic Places.

 A special thanks to these sources that helped us compile these facts about Fayetteville: